Po Nagar

 Po Nagar is a Cham temple tower founded sometime before 781 and located in the medieval principality of Kauthara, near modern Nha Trang in Vietnam.
-It is dedicated to Yan Po Nagar, the goddess of the country, who came to be identified with the Hindu goddesses Bhagavati and Mahishasuramardini, and who in Vietnamese is called Thiên Y Thánh Mẫu.
+It is dedicated to Yan Po Nagar, the goddess of the country, who came to be identified with the Hindu goddesses Bhagavati and Hariti, and who in Vietnamese is called Thiên Y Thánh Mẫu.

 History

 A stele dated 781 indicates that the Cham King Satyavarman regained power in the area of "Ha-Ra Bridge", and that he restored the devastated temple.
 From this inscription can be deduced that the area previously had come under temporary foreign dominion, and that foreign vandals had damaged the already existing temple.
 Other steles indicate that the temple had contained a mukhalinga decorated with jewelry and resembling an angel's head.
 Foreign robbers, perhaps from Java, "men living on food more horrible than cadavers, frightful, completely black and gaunt, dreadful and evil as death" had arrived in ships, had stolen the jewelry and had broken the linga.
 Though the king had chased the robbers out to sea, the treasure had been lost forever.
 The steles also indicate that the king restored the linga in 784.

 The Cham military leader Senapati Par, under the reign of Harivarman I, made endowments in 817.
 Senapati made attacks on the Khmers under Jayavarman II.
 Harivarman I was succeeded by his son, Vikrantavarman III, who also made endowments.